dos-group/bitflow-process-agent/README.md

 * If the subprocess could not be killed.
 In this case the subprocess might still be running and might require manual cleanup (see Current limitations).

 ## Current limitations
-* No persistency.
+* No persistence.
 When the agent is restarted, it forgets about previously running subprocesses.
 If they are still running, they must be killed externally.
 * Limited process management.
 If a subprocess does not terminate normally (after a SIGKILL), cleaning up the subprocess is not further enforced.
 * Leaking memory.
 The output and metadata of every started subprocess is stored in memory indefinitely.